kleinercubs/ImgFact/README.md

 ## Download

-Due to Github’s limitations on large-scale data uploads, we have created a temporary Google Drive [GoogleDrive](https://drive.google.com/drive/folders/1G_QKlKSboI10ATW82Pp-1BqULxd-3TiC) with the username `imgfact2023@gmail.com` exclusively for storing our ImgFact data.
-We assure you that this link does not compromise any personal information.

 The triplets to path map file is [triplet_path_mapping.json](https://github.com/kleinercubs/ImgFact/blob/main/triplet_path_mapping.json).

-The titles of each image can be accessed by [GoogleDrive](https://drive.google.com/drive/folders/1ey-SnyxaENFPXYVVgy8riX-XfSOQoWXv?usp=share_link), each file contains all the images and triplets under that relationship.
+The images and the titles of each image can be accessed by [Zenodo](https://zenodo.org/records/11124297), each file contains all the images and triplets under that relationship.

 ## ImgFact API